SoriaFN/Microglia_tools/README.md

 # Microglia ImageJ Tools
 ImageJ macros to analyse microglial cells in live or fixed tissue.
 Used in papers from GlioMatrix Lab

-**Please cite these scripts if you use them in your paper.
-Use the DOI provided by Zenodo:**
+**Please cite these scripts if you use them in your paper:**
+Soria FN. *Microglia ImageJ Tools v0.9.0.
+ImageJ scripts for analysis of two-photon time-lapse images of microglia*.
+Zenodo, 2023.
+DOI:10.5281/zenodo.8268201.
 [![DOI](https://zenodo.org/badge/341842086.svg)](https://zenodo.org/badge/latestdoi/341842086)

-Soria FN.
-Microglia ImageJ Tools. *ImageJ scripts for analysis of two-photon time-lapse images of microglia*.
-Zenodo, 2023.
-DOI: 10.5281/zenodo.8268201

 *This is work in progress.
 Some scripts need to be merged, and some need further testing.
 More scripts will be added after further beta testing.*